The perfect Gift… a distance learning course for canine first aid.

 When all modules are complete you will receive your certificate via email to print and display!

-You can save it on your computer and even email to anybody who may need to see yourqualification.
+You can save it on your computer and even email it to anybody who may need to see your qualification.

 The cost is only £37.50 for the entire course, that is all fifteen modules!

-This has to be the most extensive, comprehensive distance learning course for Dog First Aid at an incredible low price, anywhere!
+This has to be the most extensive, comprehensive distance learning course for Dog First Aid at an incredibly low price, anywhere!

 If you have more than one person intending to take the course, the question sheets will be different, certificates are issued only to the person registered for the course.

 Three people enjoy a lower price of £100.